aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-scan-beacons.md

 then we might get results where the `Src` field contains something other than "foo" (because false positives are expected).
 Those results must be removed.

-## PartiQL

-PartiQL based methods need not be supported, e.g

-* executeStatement
-* batchExecuteStatement
-* executeTransaction
+#### Note PartiQL based methods (executeStatement, batchExecuteStatement, executeTransaction) are beyond the scope of this document.

 ## Operational Considerations
 Fully supporting FilterExpressions, will require a complete parsing of the FilterExpression,